AndreasKarageorgos/Anonymous-Chat/README.md

  This programm is free and it will continue to be free.

  This is why I need your support.

- I appreciate all donations , thank you !!!

  * paypal : https://paypal.me/AndreasKarageorgos/